 Business Visitor Visa

-This visa is for business individuals who intend to stay temporarily in Canada in order to engage in international business markets by growing, investing or creating business connections.
+This visa is for business individuals who intend to stay temporarily in Canada to engage in international business markets by growing their business, investing in into Canada or creating business connections.

 PNP Entrepreneur Visa